Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "...Better now.
 Yours?"

 "Nofl had better be right about us never needing to do that again, or I’ll use his coffee set for clay pigeons.
-I went through *three* cans of air freshener… Do you ever miss the days where we were glamorous space explorers?"
+I went through *three* cans of air freshener...
+Do you ever miss the days where we were glamorous space explorers?"

 Xiù laughed. "...Not really, no. I mean, I enjoy remembering them wistfully... but Julian’s sleep-farts could be *epic."*